 The application for School of Doc 2017 will be available in January 2017.
 The 2017 Full Frame School of Doc will occur mid-June, 2017 to mid-July, 2017.
 Exact dates will be announced at the beginning of 2017.

 For questions, please contact Suzanne Spignesi at email@example.com or 919.433.9804.

-The 2016 School of Doc is made possible with generous support from the Baskerville Fund at the Triangle Community Foundation, the Fenhagen Family and Helen’s Fund, and the Mary Duke Biddle Foundation.
+The School of Doc is generously supported by the Academy of Motion Picture Arts and Sciences, The Baskerville Fund at the Triangle Community Foundation, the Fenhagen Family and Helen’s Fund, IBM, and the Mary Duke Biddle Foundation.